Transaction Signing (Three-Factor Authentication)

-The ability to use 3 factor authentication is becoming even more critical when performing high risk tasks.
+The ability to use three-factor authentication is becoming even more critical when performing high risk tasks.
 When “something you know” and “something you have” simply isn’t enough, Authlogics allows for “something you are doing”.
 Some vendors think that using two lots of “something you know” with a “something you have” provides three factors of authentication, however it is still only two.

 Including a “something you are doing” factor into the equation ensures that the One Time Code you supply can only be used for the purpose it was intended for and can’t be used by somebody else pretending to be you for some other purpose.
-There have been many attacks on banks in recent years where valid One Time Codes are “stolen” from a user and used maliciously to move money to the bad guy’s account – 3FA / Transaction signing stops this attack in its tracks.
+There have been many attacks on banks in recent years where valid One Time Codes are “stolen” from a user and used maliciously to move money to the bad guy’s account – three-factor authentication / Transaction signing stops this attack in its tracks.
 Some banks have introduced hardware based card readers or tokens with keypads to provide protection however these are highly expensive solutions and are not user-friendly.

 - No hardware tokens

 - Authlogics Authenticator soft token all mobile app stores